saraxplorer/pipex/README.md

    If oldfd and newfd are the same, dup2 does nothing and simply returns newfd.\
    If oldfd and newfd are different, dup2 first closes newfd if it is open, then makes newfd a duplicate of oldfd.
 After duplication, oldfd and newfd refer to the same open file description, meaning they share the same file offset, file status flags, etc.The reason newfd is closed before being duplicated is to ensure that it does not refer to any other file.

+9. dup2(input_file, STDIN_FILENO) (from the project source code)
+   By default, input functions like scanf or read read data from standard input (stdin), which is usually connected to the keyboard.
+The primary purpose of dup2(input_file, STDIN_FILENO) is to redirect the standard input (stdin) of the program to read from input_file instead of the default.